zkpassport/circuits/src/solidity/README.md

-# Foundry Sepolia Deployment Project
+# Foundry Deployment Project

-This project demonstrates a basic Foundry project with deployment scripts for Ethereum Sepolia.
+This project holds ZKPassport's Solidity verifiers, some tests and the deployment scripts to deploy them on any EVM chain.

 ## Getting Started

 ### Prerequisites

 - [Foundry](https://book.getfoundry.sh/getting-started/installation)
-- An Ethereum wallet with some Sepolia ETH
+- An Ethereum wallet with some Sepolia ETH (for Sepolia deployments)
-- Infura or Alchemy account for RPC URL
+- Infura or Alchemy account for RPC URL (for Sepolia deployments)
-- Etherscan API key (optional, for verification)
+- Etherscan API key (optional, only for verification on Sepolia)

 ### Installation